salrashid123/workforce-federation/README.md

 With Work**Force** Identity, you still retain your users in your IDP but instead of synchronizing users, you will map and federate login and access to GCP resources.
 In this mode, you still use your own SSO system but access to the resource is using a federated identity binding.

-Note, this is about Work_Force_ Federation (users).
-Work_Load_ federation is more services accessing GCP Resources (https://cloud.google.com/iam/docs/workload-identity-federation).
+Note, this is about _WorkForce_ Federation (users).  _[WorkLoad_ Federation](https://cloud.google.com/iam/docs/workload-identity-federation) is more services accessing GCP Resources.
 WorkForce operates at the organization level while WorLoad is at the project level.

 >> The sample SSO Servers here is NOT supported by google!
 Just in non-prod and even then just to test; remember to remove the configuration.